raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 ## Set up more balloons

 Popping one balloon is good, but popping more balloons is so much better!
-For each extra balloon you'll need another transistor, another resistor, three male-to-male jumpers, one male-to-female jumper, and space on your breadboard.
+For each extra balloon you'll need another transistor, another resistor, three pin-to-pin jumpers, one pin-to-socket jumper, and space on your breadboard.

 1. Set up the first balloon as before, replacing the old resistor (it's now burned out!).
 Leave the rest of the cabling as it is.